tracktwo/loadout-manager/README.md

 ## Installation

-Installation of this mod depends on whether or not you have the Campaign Summary mod also installed.
+Installation of this mod depends on whether or not you have the Campaign Summary mod also installed, and whether or not you are upgrading from an earlier version.

+### Upgrading From an Earlier Version

+1. Uninstall the old patch.
+In PatcherGUI, click "Show Log" and find the patch script you installed for the Loadout Manager in the list of installed mods.
+Highlight it and select "Load Uninstaller".
+Then click "Apply".

+2. Reinstall as per a normal fresh installation.
+You may not need to alter the DefaultMutatorLoader.ini or DefaultCheckpoint.ini file, but ensure the correct lines are already there.

 ### Without Campaign Summary